New campfire foods for Norther Utah

 Putting fresh cooked beets in freezer bags

-You can freeze them individually like cherries (click here), or if your family loves beets, you can freeze them all together.
+You can freeze them individually like cherries (view our How to Freeze Cherries guide), or if your family loves beets, you can freeze them all together.

 Beets ready to freeze